paviro/SenseCap-Indicator-ESPHome-Firmware/README.md

 Open the `sensecap-indicator.yaml` and get conformable with its settings.

-### Sensor
+### Sensors
 Tiles require sensors to be added to import the state of entities from Home Assistant into ESPHome.
 There are different sensor templates for different kind of Home Assistant entities.

 #### Number sensor ("sensor." domain)
 Below the sensor block, add the following configuration for each number sensor you wish to add: